 Scorpions are arachnids, not insects, meaning they are closely related to spiders and ticks.
 These nocturnal pests primarily feed on small spiders, crickets, and cockroaches, and will enter your Baltimore home to take shelter in cool, dark places.
 Scorpions are commonly thought to be poisonous, and although some species are, most of the Scorpions in the U.S. are not poisonous.
 They will sting when threatened, similar to a wasp.
 It’s better to assume that they are poisonous just to be safe.
 If you have scorpions in your home, Fox Pest control is here to help exterminate them.

-You might already know you have a scorpion problem, but here is what a scorpion exterminator looks for in the Baltimore area.
+You might already know you have a scorpion problem, but here is what a Baltimore scorpion exterminator looks for in our area.

 Seeing a scorpion is the only real sign of them.
 Because they’re nearly blind and very careful, they like to hide in cracks and crevices.
 They are found in Baltimore homes very infrequently and usually by mistake.

 Your technician will conduct a thorough scorpion inspection of your home/property and provide a customized scorpion treatment plan that will be most effective for your situation.

 You will receive a detailed report of the service provided and helpful recommendations to remain scorpion free.

 We come back regularly throughout the year to ensure the scorpions don’t come back.
 If you see any scorpion activity between your regularly-scheduled service, simply give us a call.
 We’ll come back for free!

 Scorpions can be scary to find inside or outside of your home.

 Infestations can be a real problem for you and your family.